Academany/fabzero/w1/intro.md

   * [Fab Academy Handbook](http://docs.academany.org/FabAcademy-Handbook/_book/).
 More than you want to know about Fab Academy
   * [Assignments and Assessments](http://docs.academany.org/FabAcademy-Assessment/_book/).
 How the Fab Academy program is evaluated

-> Bookmark all these documents and pages
+> Exercise: Bookmark all these documents and pages

 ## Let's get ready!